Diving safety: The concept of safety

 Safety is the condition of being protected from harm, and also refers to the control of recognized hazards in order to achieve an acceptable level of risk.
 When one operates where it is not feasible to avoid or remove hazards completely, safety implies that defences have been set up to recover from foreseeable incidents and to mitigate their consequences to an acceptable level.
 The level of accepted risk may be imposed by a regulatory body, an organisation performing an activity to which risk is connected, or the individual exposed to the risk.

 A distinction can be made between three types of safety:

+Any combination of the three may coexist.
+Ideally all three, but the one that matters to the affected population is substantive safety.

+Basic principle

+A diver should be able to survive any single reasonably predicable incident of significant risk to their life that may plausibly occur under the known and expected circumstances of a planned dive.
+When this ability is compromised, the dive should be terminated as soon as reasonably practicable, and as safely as reasonably practicable.
+There are many detailed rules and procedures, and a large amount of equipment dedicated to this principle.
+Some of these include intervention by another person or team when the potential problem cannot be adequately managed by the unaided diver.
+The level of acceptable risk will depend on the circumstances and in some cases, the informed choice of the diver.

+The hazards to which the diver is exposed should be identified during the planning stages of a dive, and the associated risk assessed, and they may be controlled by one or more of several methods, which, in generally accepted order of decreasing priority, are: Elimination of the hazard, substitution of a lesser hazard, engineering controls which provide physical barriers from the hazard, administrative controls which provide procedural barriers, and personal protective equipment which rely on a combination of procedures and equipment where the hazard cannot be sufficiently controlled by other methods.
+Choice of the method depends to a large extent on whether application to a specific hazard is possible and reasonably practicable.

 Environmental factors

 The underwater environment is alien to humans.
 When not actively hostile, it is unforgiving of errors, and some errors can escalate rapidly to a fatal conclusion.
 Many aspects of the underwater environment are static or predictable, others vary and may not be easily or reliably predictable, and must be managed as and when they occur.
 The reasonably predictable factors can be allowed for in the dive planning.
 Suitable equipment can be selected, personnel can be trained in its use and support provided to manage the foreseeable contingencies.
 When conditions are found to be other than predicted, plans may have to be changed.
 Sometimes conditions are better than expected, but other times they may be worse, and may deteriorate during the course of a dive to the extent that recovery becomes an emergency.